* FTSEurofirst 300 up 0.9 pct, Euro STOXX 50 up 1.3 pct

 "The ECB still has plenty of ammunition left, and it will

 certainly use it when needed.
 The prospect of further action

 from the central bank remains very supportive for risky assets

 Bucking the trend was French luxury handbag maker Hermes

-, which tumbled 5.7 percent in huge volumes after it
+.
+Its shares tumbled 4.2 percent on huge volumes after

 their dispute over LVMH's 23.2 percent stake in the maker of